virgesmith/neworder/docs/tips.md

 hybrid_seeder: Callable[[int], int] = lambda r: (r % 2) + 12345
 ```

 which returns the same seed for all odd-ranked processes and a different seed for the even-ranked ones.
-The use your seeder when you instantiate the `Model`, e.g.
+You can define your seeder inline when you instantiate the `Model`, e.g.

 ```python
 class MyModel(neworder.Model):